bahrus/carbon-copy/README.md

 <xtal-json-editor get-props="watch:myJson" notify-props></xtal-json-editor>
 ```

-The *c-c* element will set the watch property of *xta-json-editor* to the value of the myJson property.
+The *c-c* element will set the watch property of *xtal-json-editor* to the value of the myJson property.

 The my-json attribute shown above is an example of a binding within a Polymer -- [or Oracle Jet?](https://blogs.oracle.com/developers/announcing-oracle-jet-40-and-web-components) -- element.
 But that is not required.
 What is key is that somehow if get-props is set to "watch:myJson" then the developer is responsible for ensuring that the c-c element's myJson property gets assigned (and receives updates of) the value in question.